nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ###**Prerequisites**

 1. JDK 8.0\_60 or later
-2. Having any Java 8 version is not enough.
+   >Having any Java 8 version is not enough. <br>
-3. This app will not work with earlier versions of Java 8.
+   This app will not work with earlier versions of Java 8.
-4. Eclipse IDE
+2. Eclipse IDE
-5. e(fx)clipse plugin for Eclipse (Do the steps 2 onwards given in [this page](http://www.eclipse.org/efxclipse/install.html#for-the-ambitious))
+3. e(fx)clipse plugin for Eclipse (Do the steps 2 onwards given in [this page](http://www.eclipse.org/efxclipse/install.html#for-the-ambitious))
-6. Buildship Gradle Integration plugin from the Eclipse Marketplace
+4. Buildship Gradle Integration plugin from the Eclipse Marketplace

 ###**Importing the project into Eclipse**